AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 ## Residual

+## Bottleneck and level of features
+If neural networks is of message passing semantics.
+We can safely use information bottleneck theory to analyze the level of features being learned at different layers of the network.
+The usefulness of reusing features at different layers support the durability of network being latent objects and forming connections between latent objects.

+## Feature map reusing and transfer learning

 ## Checkpoint technique
 The message passing semantic ensures the recomputation of the forward passing will always yield the same result as long as the IDR representation is not changed.
 Although it is obvious and trivial to prove this property from mathematical perspective, it has significant practical implications in engineering that here is great room to